| Title: | Tools to Use and Explore the 'BioTIME' Database |

 Number of unique data points in study, e.g. 10 data points spanning 15 years = 10

-first year of study
+First year of study

-last year of study
+Last year of study

 Central latitude taken from the convex hull around all study coordinates